 Stock Music track: This Too Shall Pass

-This slow, deep blues track easily transports the listener to a rural, pensive state of mind.
+This slow, deep blues music track easily transports the listener to a rural, pensive state of mind.
 Acoustic guitar and slide resonator guitar create the wistful, lonely spirit of this track, supported by low male humming and far away harmonica textures.
-Excellent for thoughtful, sorrowful or introspective dramas, rural travel shows and documentaries.
+Excellent music for thoughtful, sorrowful or introspective dramas, rural travel shows and documentaries.
 Slide / Wistful / Meaningful.

 John Francis Jorgensen, aka John Starcluster, is a music producer and performing artist.
 His music has been placed all over the American TV/Cable universe for the last 5 years: The Young and The Restless, Ellen, Tyra Banks, American Pickers, Real Housewives of Miami, E News Daily, America’s Next Top Model, WWE Monday Night Raw, Toddlers in Tiaras, and the list goes on.